Italian Tomato and Eggplant Skillet Pasta packs in fresh tomatoes, eggplant and even green beans to make a veggie-packed dinner.

 Italian style homemade pasta is easier than you think.
 Fresh vegetables, a simple sauce and pasta are all it takes.
 Try my other pasta dishes for more easy dinners.

 I often have cherry tomatoes around the kitchen.
-They are easy to throw into salads and veggies dishes.
+They are easy to throw into salads (like my panzanella salad recipe) and veggies dishes.
 This vegetable pasta recipe is no exception.

 I paired those juicy little tomatoes with eggplant, shallots and garlic to make the base of my sauce.
 Sauté them in a nonstick, high-sided skillet before transferring half to a blender.
 I like the high-sided skillet because I'll end up tossing in my pasta later and it holds all the deliciousness.
 But a regular skillet also works.